sacha-renault/SpectrogramUtils/readme.md

 ***################ Work in progress #################***

+SpectrogramUtils is a library designed for handling and processing audio spectrograms.
+It provides tools to open audio files as spectrograms, preprocess data, and easily integrate with deep learning models, especially for generative AI tasks.

-## I - Goals
+## I - Goal and main purpose.
-- Open audio as spectrograms using a factory
+- Open audio files as spectrograms using a factory pattern.
-- Preprocess datas
+- Preprocess data efficiently.
-- Having a simple flow from complexe arrays in stft to float 64 arrays
+- Provide a simple flow from complex arrays in STFT to float64 arrays.
-- Get back datas from a DL model directly as audio
+- Retrieve data from a deep learning model directly as audio.
-- This library first purpose is not made to make dataset for classfiers, but for generative AI.
+- Primarily designed for generative AI tasks, not for creating datasets for classifiers.

+## II - Installation
+*WIP* !
+Maybe i'll set up a pip package, right now, just go on a tag and follow install.md

-## II - Usage
+## III - Usage

 ### a) Basic usage : loading files
 ```python